uqichi/dotfiles/README.md

 # dotfiles
 my dotfiles.

-## 1. Install the Command Line Tools.
+## 1. Install the Command Line Tools
 The standalone package can be obtained from <https://developer.apple.com/downloads> or it can be installed via Xcode's preferences.

 ## 2. Download mac apps manually from App Store